fwinkelbauer/chunkyard/README.md

 - Favor simplicity and readability over features and performance
 - Strong encryption (AES Galois/Counter Mode using a 256 bit key)
-- Ability to push/pull from other repositories
+- Ability to copy from/to other repositories
 - Verifiable backups
 - Minimal dependencies.
 Currently the Chunkyard binary utilizes two packages:
   - `commandlineparser`to create the command line interface